-- CALL 911, not college police. - RENDER first aid or assistance if properly trained - REPORT all medical emergencies, accidents, or injuries

-AEDs (defibrillator are located on each campus through the EMS Program or College Police Department.
+- CALL 911, not college police. - RENDER first aid or assistance if properly trained - REPORT all medical emergencies, accidents, or injuries - to the COLLEGE POLICE as soon as possible. - AEDs (defibrillator are located on each campus through the EMS Program or College Police Department.